-Refunds, if any, for any cancellation by a participant are made according to the following schedule: If participant cancels 180 days or more before the tour departure date, a cancellation fee of \$500 per person will be charged unless the deposit is transferred to a new registration for another VENT tour that will operate within the next 12 months, in which case the cancellation fee will be \$100 per person.
+Refunds, if any, for any cancellation by a participant are made according to the following schedule: If participant cancels 180 days or more before the tour departure date, a cancellation fee of \$500 per person will be charged unless the deposit is transferred to a new registration for another VENT tour that will operate within the next 12 months from the date of participant tour cancellation, in which case the cancellation fee will be \$100 per person.
 If cancellation is made between 179 and 151 days before departure date, the deposit is not refundable, but any payments covering the balance of the tour fee will be refunded.
 If cancellation is made fewer than 150 days before departure date, no refund is available.
 This policy and fee schedule also applies to pre- and post-tour extensions.
 For participants' protection, we strongly recommend the purchase of travel insurance that covers trip cancellation/interruption.

-If participant cancels: Participant's refund will be: 180 days or more before departure date Participant's deposit minus \$500 179 to 151 days before departure date No refund of the deposit, but any payments on · the balance of the tour fee will be refunded 150 days or less before departure date No refund available
+If participant cancels: 180 days or more before departure date Participant's refund will be : Participant's deposit minus \$500 179 to 151 days before departure date No refund of the deposit, but any payments on the balance of the tour fee will be refunded 150 days or less before departure date No refund available

-Unless the deposit is transferred to a new registration for another VENT tour that will operate within the next 12 months, in which case the cancellation fee will be \$100 per person.
+Unless the deposit is transferred to a new registration for another VENT tour that will operate within the next 12 months from the date of participant tour cancellation, in which case the cancellation fee will be \$100 per person.
 To qualify, cancellation must occur 180 days or more before departure date; deposit transfers must be made at the time of cancellation; and one transfer per deposit.